Connect with us

 Industry News

-The centres will promote the use of location-specific building materials across the country.
+The centres will promote the use of location-specific building materials.

 EPS panels house in Nairobi.